Trauma Therapy Methods: Approaches To Mental Health And Traumatic Stress Treatment

 Acute trauma generally refers to the trauma-related symptoms a person experiences during and for a short time after a traumatic event.
 Chronic trauma typically refers to symptoms that last for weeks, months, or even years after the trauma took place.
 Complex trauma can describe the ongoing experience of traumatic events for an extended time or repeated traumatic events over time, as in cases of abuse.

 All types of trauma can impact a person's mental health, potentially leading to mental health concerns like acute stress disorder (ASD), post-traumatic stress disorder (PTSD), panic attacks, or the resurfacing of traumatic memories.
-Trauma treatment often involves trauma therapy, sometimes alongside prescription medications.
+Trauma treatment often involves trauma therapy with mental health professionals, sometimes alongside prescription medications.
 In trauma-focused therapy, people usually focus specifically on how their past trauma affects their lives now and work to reduce symptoms stemming from trauma.

 Trauma-informed therapy